 Italy's players, clubs and coaches have been at the forefront of European football down the years.

-The Italian game developed domestically and internationally during the following decade.
 In 1929/30 the Italian championship ran, for the first time, to a proper league format with a single top flight, rather than having teams split into groups and play-offs deciding the winner.
 This positive step, along with the payment of players' expenses, heralded the professional era.
 The Coppa Italia, first contested in 1922, only resumed between 1935 and 1943, before being revived – definitively – in 1958.
-Juventus remain the most-titled side in these competitions, with 30 Serie A crowns and nine Coppa Italia wins.
+Juventus remain the most-titled side in these competitions, with 32 Serie A crowns and eleven Coppa Italia wins.

 Italy's national team made their debut on 15 May 1910 at the Arena di Milano, beating France 6-2.
 Although the First World War brought a halt to football activities, the post-war period, coinciding with Giorgio Vaccaro's successful FIGC presidency, witnessed Italy's best moment on the international stage.
 The Azzurri lifted the FIFA World Cup in 1934 and 1938 under coach Vittorio Pozzo.
 Players such as Giuseppe Meazza and Eraldo Monzeglio shone in 1934, and Amedeo Biavati, Alfredo Foni and Silvio Piola in 1938.
 They also struck gold at the 1936 Olympics.